IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 #### Gandras Dol's Residence
 - People: Gandras, Sabra
+Macaw's Office
+- third floor tower office.
+Visible from the square and cliffside garden.
+- foyer > gandras bedroom > office
+- Maids, servants, footmen.
+Is gandras home?
+- Lock (arcane lock?) on the door has Alarm spell, configured for Macaw+Sabra
+- Treasure: ivory paperweight (150gp), silver letter opener (50gp)
+Clues (some of this might be in Macaw's office)
+- [ ] TODO list: find acquisition letters (Rookery?), meet with Titus, meet with Isaiah (atmta key)
+- [ ] Family is not doing that well financially, parents squandered wealth
+- [ ] Owes debt to Giltstern, saltwood deal is going to partially make up that debt
+- [ ] Leasing worse-off saltwood groves to Eledeia estate to make a quick buck
+- [ ] Falsified tax breaks, stamped with Macaw's seal of approval
+- [ ] Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting
 #### Orin Skymark's Homestead
 - Owl has set some trap here - something to fightttt
-	- mimics? but more difficult
+	- mimics? but more difficult? composite sahuagin wraith? something more related to gilead?
 - gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
 - Leads: reservoirs, kites?
-Clues (maybe offload some to a secondary location, guarded by another encounter?)
+Clues (maybe offload some to a secondary location, guarded by another encounter? or gated by assassin fight?)
 - [ ] newly replaced window (line of sight from flank of La Norza, where assassin shot)
 - [ ] mailbox: correspondence with gandras dol.
 Gandras has attempted multiple times to buy Orin's land to convert it all to saltwood groves, Orin has refused
 	- [ ] Orin has also told all their neighbors they should refuse similar offers